Srimadvirata Parvam: Plot

-The film begins with Pandavas' triumphs against their 12 exiles and starts the 13th year of Agnathavasam i.e. live incognito under different identities.
-Here, Lord Krishna advises that the Matsya Kingdom, ruled by Virata is a haven for them.
+The film begins with Pandavas' triumphs against their 12 exiles and starts the 13th year of Agnathavasam, i.e. living incognito under different identities.
+Krishna advises that the Matsya Kingdom, ruled by Virata, is a haven for them.
 Moreover, his liaison is necessary for the upcoming battle.
-Besides, he caveats the hindrance of his brother-in-law Kichaka the soulmate of Duryodhana.
-Right now, Pandavas abides under various forms of disguise Dharma Raju as an advisor Kankubhattu, Bheema as the cook Valala, Nakula as a horse groomsman Damagranthi, and Sahadeva as a cowherd Tantripala.
-Arjuna by the curse of Urvashi turns into a transgender Brihannala and enrolls as a dance master to princess Uttara.
+Besides, he caveats the hindrance of his brother-in-law Kichaka, the soulmate of Duryodhana.
+Right now, Pandavas abide under various forms of disguise: Dharmaraja as an advisor, Kankubhattu, Bhima as the cook Valala, Nakula as a horse groomsman Damagranthi, and Sahadeva as a cowherd Tantripala.
 Eventually, Draupadi infiltrates as Sairandhri Malini, a decorator to the queen Sudheshna Devi.

+Now, their petrify is about Arjuna crossing the hazard of easy detection.
+Then he recollects a Apsara Urvashi's curse.
+After procurement of a Pashupatastra from Siva, Indra felicitates Arjuna.
+At the behest of Indra, Arjuna acquires the dance skill from Urvasi, which is vital in the future.
+Urvasi lusts for Arjuna, which he denies, considering her a motherly figure.
+Being enraged, she curses him to lose his masculinity and turn him into a eunuch.
+However, Indra proclaims to treat it as a boon in disguise.
+So, Arjuna molds into a transgender dance mentor Brihannala and enrolls in tuition for Princess Uttara.

 Meanwhile, Kichaka returns victorious from the conquest of the Matsya and observes changes in the fort.
-Parallelly, Duryodhana & Shakuni conspire to knit Lakshmana Kumara with Uttara to gain reinforcement to which Kichaka graciously accords.
+Parallelly, Duryodhana & Shakuni conspire to knit Lakshmana Kumara with Uttara to gain reinforcement, which Kichaka graciously accords.
 Knowing it, Pandavas kindles Ghatothkacha to couple up Uttara with Abhimanyu.
-Just as, he fraternizes Uttara & Abhimanyu, boomerangs the wedding by purporting as Uttara.

-All at once, fulminated Kitchaka seeks to strike actuality behind the disappearance of Uttara.
+Just as he mingles Uttara & Abhimanyu, he boomerangs the wedding by purporting to be Uttara.
+All at once, fulminated Kitchaka seeks to strike actuality behind the Uttara's disappearance.
 Soon, he surmises Pandavas' presence in the kingdom, and excluding Arjuna, he fathoms remaining and Draupadi.
-At the juncture, Kitchaka affirms Sudheshna, abet of Sairandhri behind the turbulence, and instructs her to send wine through Malini.
+At the juncture, Kitchaka affirms Sudheshna, abet of Sairandhri behind the turbulence, and instructs her to send wine through her.
 Thereupon, Kitchaka hails and badly humiliates her in between the court.
-Due to stipulation, Pandavas persevere patience.
-Thereafter, they tactically plot by alluring Kichaka through Draupadi and invite him to the dancing hall where Bheema backstabs him.
-Being cognizant of it, Duryodhana unearths the Pandavas concealed in Matsya.
+Due to the stipulation, Pandavas persevered with patience.
+After that, they tactically plot by alluring Kichaka through Draupadi and invite him to the dancing hall, where Bhima backstabs him.

+Being conscious of it, Duryodhana unearths the Pandavas concealed in Matsya.
 So, they launch an attack on their cattle when all the soldiers are engaged in war.
-The next day, they attack cattle from another side, immediately, Uttara Kumara swears to fight against them taking Brihannala as his charioteer.
+The next day, they attack cattle from another side.
+Immediately, Uttara Kumara swears to fight against them, taking Brihannala as his charioteer.
 However, after watching their troops, he loses his confidence.
 During that plight, Brihannala volunteers to fight and angles Uttara Kumara to handle the chariot.
-Before, they move to the Shami tree where the Pandavas' divine weapons are hidden, and procure the Gandeevam when Brihannala regains his original form.
-At present, Arjuna fires Sammohanastra a smoke weapon, which puts the Kaurava army to sleep, and the cattle are rescued.
-Parallelly, the 13th year of the Pandavas' Agnathavasam was completed.
+Before, they move to the Shami tree where the Pandavas hide their divine weapons and procure the Gandeevam when Brihannala regains his original form.
+At present, Arjuna fires Sammohanastra a smoke weapon, which puts the Kaurava army to sleep and rescues the cattle.
+The 13th year of the Pandavas' Agnathavasam was completed.
 Finally, the movie ends on a happy note with the marriage of Uttara & Abhimanyu.